 For info/applications contact 1-800-557-6226, firstname.lastname@example.org, or www.socanfoundation.ca.
 Funding is generally intended for not-for-profit events and projects and supports a small percentage of applicant’s overall budget.
 Proposals are welcome for projects concerning the Canadian creative music community that are local, regional, national or int’l in scope.
 Preference will be given to events or projects beneficial to several SOCAN members or to organizations/institutions, rather than to individuals.

-Event and Project Grants: Deadlines Sept 15/16 and Jan 15/17.
-Grants are provided to concert music, popular music and film music organizations.
+Event and Project Grants: Deadline Sept 15/16 and Jan 15/17.
+Grants are provided to concert music and popular music organizations.
 The SOCAN Foundation will consider special initiatives which may not be described in the criteria but which meet the SOCAN Foundation’s mandate.

-Education Grants: Deadlines Sept 15/16 and Jan 15/17.
-Grants are provided to individuals and organizations for education initiatives concerning Canadian musical works.
-Workshops, master classes and projects in the schools are examples.
+Education Grants: Deadline Sept 15/16 and Jan 15/17.
+Grants are provided to organizations or individuals for educational initiatives that concern Canadian songwriters, composers, lyricists and music publishers.
+Examples of this are workshops, master classes and projects in schools.
 Private studies are not included.

-International Showcasing: Deadlines -Two weeks before start date of conference .
+International Showcasing: Deadlines - Deadline two weeks before start date of conference.
 This program assists Canadian artists with a portion of travel and accommodation costs to perform at some foreign music conferences.
 Bands must contain at least one SOCAN member, and artists must perform at least 50% Canadian music.
 Check www.socanfoundation.ca for a list of priority events (includes SXSW, CMJ, NEMO).

 Annual Operations: Deadline Aug 15/16.
-Grants are provided to Canadian, national, not-for-profit composer or music publisher associations or organizations to support core activities, as distinct from project funding.
+Grants are provided to Canadian, national, not-for-profit associations or organizations representing songwriters, composers, lyricists or music publishers, to support core activities, as distinct from project funding.
 Applicants must have an established history within the Canadian music community, or have received substantial project funding from the SOCAN Foundation.

 CANADA COUNCIL FOR THE ARTS